ukashley/COMP-3010-Security-Operations-Incident-Management-/README.md

 <img width="875" height="623" alt="image" src="https://github.com/user-attachments/assets/297430c0-0a21-4450-9c60-b3baa9050997" />

 ## 1. Introduction
 A misconfiguration in Frothly’s AWS environment leads to a public S3 bucket, an external upload of a warning file, and one endpoint running a different Windows edition from the rest of the estate.
-Using Splunk and the Boss of the SOC v3 (BOTSv3) dataset, this report reconstructs the sequence of events from a Security Operations Centre (SOC) point of view and shows how a SOC team could detect, investigate, and learn from the incident.
+Using Splunk and the Boss of the SOC v3 (BOTSv3) dataset, this report, intended for a security management audience, reconstructs the sequence of events from a Security Operations Centre (SOC) point of view and shows how a SOC team could detect, investigate, and learn from the incident.

 A SOC brings together people, processes, and tools to detect, investigate, and respond to attacks before significant harm occurs [1].
 By treating BOTSv3 as a timeline reconstruction exercise, the research explains what a SOC would do at each stage by correlating CloudTrail, S3 access logs, and endpoint telemetry to connect identity activity to a bucket ACL modification and connect an external upload to an endpoint configuration anomaly.